 All that gets chopped up, roughly in order of how long it takes to cook, and tossed in the pot, maybe with some fresh or dried herbs.
 I often use curry powder — okay, getting away from Chinese — with some extra turmeric since I read last year that it’s very good for you.

 For protein, I may use little bits of meat that I had stored in the freezer, or a little ground beef put in with the onions.
 I used to use tofu a lot more than I do now, back in the day when I made my own at times.
 Now I might use some beans that I had already cooked, or top the dish with grated cheese.
-We have some meat maybe three times a week on average, never very much.
+We have meat maybe three times a week on average.

 This is served with tamari, some of Kelly’s hot salsa that he makes in our bread machine, and maybe a salad.
 I usually try to make enough to have leftovers for breakfast.